Quandialla: History

 Home to the Wiradjuri people, the area was first settled by Europeans in the 1830s.
 According to Bruce Robinson "The area was 'station' country known as 'The Bland' or 'The Levels' and was famous for its prime grazing and fattening pastures..."
 The villages of Morangarell to west, and Bimbi to the east, developed along creeks and pre-dated Quandialla.

-The Quandialla township, founded in 1914, was a product of the coming of the railway.
+The Quandialla township, founded in 1914, was a product of the coming of the Stockinbingal-Parkes railway line.
 Opening in 1916, the rail line was both a result of closer settlement - and the move from grazing to farming, as well as a catalyst for the further development of a grain based farming economy.
 Quandialla became an important service town for wheat production and fat lamb raising.
 The Quandialla Post Office opened on 19 June 1916.

 The township grew rapidly in the 1920s, while Bimbi and Morangarell, which were bypassed by the railway, went into decline.
 In the 1950s Quandialla was serviced by three motor garages, two stock and station agents, a cinema, state and Roman Catholic schools and sales yards with yardings of up to 10,000 stock.
 In the late 1950s the Quandialla Central School enrolment exceeded 230 pupils, compared with 50 in 2009.
 Over 600 people attended the opening of the Memorial Hall in 1955.
 The town until recently had its own hospital.